Kaumaram

 Kaumaram (கௌமாரம்) is a Hindu denomination that primarily venerates the Hindu deity of war, Kartikeya, also known as Kumaran, Murugan (in South India), Arumugan, and Subrahmanyan.
 Devotees of Kumaran, called Kaumaras, also revere members of his family: Parvati, Shiva, and Ganesha, as well his consorts, Devasena and Sundaravalli, the daughters of Vishnu in Tamil tradition.
 The important theological texts relating to Kumara are a part of the Shaiva agama canon.
 This sub-tradition is found among the Tamils, Kannadigas, and the Vedda, in South India, Sri Lanka, and among the Tamil diaspora worldwide.
-The love story of Kumara/Murugan and his wife Valli, a girl from a local tribe, is popular in Tamil Nadu, where Kumara acquired the status of a national god.
+The love story of Kumara/Murugan and his wife Valli, a girl from a local tribe, is popular in Tamil Nadu, where Kumara acquired the status of a patron god of the Tamil people.

 Legend

+In the Ramayana, Kartikeya is regarded to be the first son of Shiva who was incubated by the Kṛttikās, the six maidens representing the Pleiades, and the Puranas state that six children thus fused into one when embraced by Parvati, becoming a six-headed Kartikeya.
+Born to negate the boon gained by Tarakasura that he could be slain by none other than a son of Shiva, Kartikeya defeats the asura in battle and restores order.

-According to the Kanda Puranam, Kartikeya was the second son of Shiva and Parvati, and the elder brother to Ganesha.
-According to the Puranic sources, he incarnated as six sparks emanating from the third eye of Shiva.
+According to the Kanda Puranam, the Tamil iteration of the Skanda Purana, Kartikeya was the second son of Shiva and Parvati, and the younger brother to Ganesha.
+According to this tradition, he emerged from six sparks emanating from the additional five manifested heads of Shiva.

 In a legend, Shiva pretends to forget the significance of the mantra Om and asks a young Kartikeya.
 The young boy astounds everyone by showing Shiva that it is the source of all creation.
-This earns him the epithet swaminathan, to indicate that he outdid his father.
+This earns him the epithet Svāmīnātha, to indicate that he outdid his father.